-Bleeding from the gums is the body’s way of telling us that there is a problem with the gums.
-There might be food or plaque deposits, leaving bacteria to thrive in the affected area.
-The body starts an inflammatory process to bring more blood and bacteria fighting cells as it tries to naturally fight back.
+Bleeding from the gums is the body’s way of telling us that there is a problem with our gums.
+There might be food or plaque deposits, allowing bacteria to thrive in the affected area.
+The body starts an inflammatory process to bring more blood and bacteria-fighting cells as it tries to naturally fight back.

 Inflamed gums can result in bleeding and tenderness or pain.
-Without attending to the signs and symptoms, this the bacteria can cause further permanent damage which can include bone loss of the jaws, and recession of the gums.
+Without attending to the signs and symptoms, this bacteria can cause further permanent damage, which can include bone loss of the jaws and recession of the gums.
 This is called gum or periodontal disease.

 While the symptoms of gum disease can be subtle, some of the early warning signs include:

 Sometimes more severe signs and symptoms can occur.
 Give us a call immediately if you notice any of the following signs of gum disease: